Funny thing about hitting bottom – when you’re down there, you’ve got two options: stay down or get up.

 I paused, looked down at the floor and then back up at the leader.
 “I’m an alcoholic, and I have to say that after hearing everyone speak today – I can’t help but think that everyone here is full of shit.”

 Chairs squeaked on the floor.
 Eyebrows raised.
-People who weren’t looking in my direction when I was greeted, were definitely looking now.
+People who weren’t looking at the back of the room when I was greeted, were definitely looking now.
 I continued, “I mean really.
 How can every one of you people be ‘so happy’ and ‘so grateful’ that you’re a fucking alcoholic.
 It’s a disease.
-It’s inescapable.
-It’s pure misery.
-A curse we’ve been stricken with.”
+It wants us dead.
+It’s an inescapable curse we’ve been stricken with.
+Happy?
+Right.”

 I sat down.
 “Thanks for letting me share.”